navko11/TerminalApp/readme.md

 ![rmv2](appscreenshots/removeemp2.jpg)

 - Remove code includes control structures and nested looping.
+- Code will call the variable with all the stored data of employees by name.
 - Built in function "Enumerate" used to show employees in an ordered list.
 ![rmvcode](appscreenshots/rmvcode.jpg)